Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Les Féeries d'Auteuil Christmas Market| ©Les Féeries d'Auteuil

-Although it is not one of the biggest Christmas markets in Paris, the intention with which Les Féeries d'Auteuil is set up every year already makes it worth a visit.
+Although it is not one of the largest Christmas markets in Paris, the intention with which the Les Féeries d'Auteuil is installed every year makes it worth a visit.

 In total, the market is made up of some 27 huts.
 All of them are decorated with great detail and manage to create a beautifully illuminated and full of Christmas details.